strangehurst/PNML.jl/docs/src/structure/parser.md

 ## PnmlLabel

-Applies label semantics to a `DictType`.
+Applies label semantics to a `XmlDictType`.
 Used for not-yet-implemented labels.
 Many of the labels used for high-level many-sorted algebra have not been implemented.

 See [`rate_value`](@ref) for a use case.